ABlayzeD/rocajobs/README.md

 The Public folder just contains the system-wide logo.

+The Services folder contains configurations for Firebase and Redux.

+The project directory's flatspace contains configuration files for next, babel-plugin-import, and express.

 ### Issues:
 There are some files that remain that might be unnecessary, as well as unnecessary code.
 The system's development was terminated while things were still be implemented; some functionality is broken.
 Namely: